unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 # may fail.
 # Repeat steps 4-7 until there are no errors.

-# 9. Now run the make check tests in exhaustive mode:
+# 9. You can also run the make check tests in exhaustive mode (these will also
+# be run automatically on the master branch after the merge resulting from this
+# integration):

 cd $ICU4C_DIR/source
 export INTLTEST_OPTS="-e"